EtnyreControls/supplier-summit-app/docs/RLS_secuirty.md

 ### Backup & audit
 - **No audit logging is currently designed into this schema** — if you need to answer "who changed this event's status" or "who edited this speaker bio" after the fact, that requires either Supabase's built-in Postgres logs (retained per your plan tier) or an explicit `audit_log` table populated by triggers on admin-writable tables.
 Given the single-admin structural model, this may be lower priority, but worth flagging as a gap if a security review asks for change traceability.
 ```

-Want me to draft the `audit_log` table and trigger set next, since that's the one gap flagged with no mitigation yet?